d2l-ai/d2l-en/chapter_introduction/intro.md

 principles?
 Think about it... the problem is hard.
 Every second, the microphone will collect roughly 44,000 samples.
 What rule could map reliably from a snippet of raw audio to confident predictions ``{yes, no}`` on whether the snippet contains the wake word?
-If you are stuck, don't worry.
-We don't know how to write such a program from scratch either.
+If you are stuck, do not worry.
+We do not know how to write such a program from scratch either.
 That's why we use ML.

 ![Identify an awake word.](../img/wake-word.svg)

 Here's the trick.
-Often, even when we don't know how to tell a computer explicitly how to map from inputs to outputs, we are nonetheless capable of performing the cognitive feat ourselves.
-In other words, even if you don't know *how to program a computer* to recognize the word 'Alexa', you yourself *are able* to recognize the word 'Alexa'.
+Often, even when we do not know how to tell a computer explicitly how to map from inputs to outputs, we are nonetheless capable of performing the cognitive feat ourselves.
+In other words, even if you do not know *how to program a computer* to recognize the word 'Alexa', you yourself *are able* to recognize the word 'Alexa'.
 Armed with this ability, we can collect a huge *dataset* containing examples of audio and label those that *do* and that